s-c-p/c-pl-a/week-1/VL2-Rules for Expressions.md

 ## Values

+ > A value is an expression that,  "has no more computation to do,"
+ 	- page 2, para -3

 all values are expressions, but all expressions may not be values

 every value evaluates to itself in exactly "zero steps"